-Please consider that most of the departments have no free places left till end of September 2017!
-Also October is nearly fully booked now and some departments do not have free places left till the end of 2017!
+Please consider that there are no free places left till the end of February 2018!
 Then we strongly recommend to apply for a later date.
 In any case, all applications have to be handed in as soon as you know the intended timeframe - but at least 4-6 months before your planned observership.

 According to the Academic Ranking of World Universities in Clinical Medicine and Pharmacy 2016, the Medical University of Graz is ranked among the TOP 200 (151-200) World Universities.